j-briant/hairoutif-backend/README.md

 ```
 This should trigger the installation of the npm repositories mentionned in the package.json file.

 2. Then create a ".env" file using the ".env.example" provided.
-You should just change the username and password to your PostgreSQL database.

 # Usage
 The architecture consist of 2 main things: